Lesson Plan - Get It!

 The Renaissance writer, Niccolo Machiavelli, famously said, "It is better to be feared than loved, if you cannot be both."

 Now, think about the life of nations.
-Write down your thoughts on the following questions, then discuss your ideas with a parent or teacher:
+Write down your thoughts on the following questions:

 - What does this idea mean if applied to the relationships between countries?